Musician and composer

 GTB’s debut album All Is Yes won Album of the Year 2008 in the BBC Jazz Awards.
-Bugs In Amber was released in May 2009, and in March 2012 we released OCDC on Naim Records, followed by Lope And Antilope in January 2014.
+Bugs In Amber was released in May 2009, and in March 2012 we released OCDC, followed by Lope And Antilope in January 2014.
 October 2015 saw the release of our 5th record Astronautilus and, in 2018, we released Bristopia.
 In 2019 we celebrated our 20th birthday, and supplemented our anniversary gig with Rarer Teas, a compilation of gems that never made it onto an album.

-I have my own acoustic quartet featuring Riaan Vosloo, Dan Waldman and Matt Brown.
+I have my own acoustic quartet featuring Riaan Vosloo, Dan Moore and Matt Brown.

-Out Front featuring Nick Malcolm, Olie Brice, Dave Smith and the amazing Jason Yarde
+featuring Nick Malcolm, Olie Brice, Dave Smith, and Jason Yarde

 Riann Vosloo’s Uphill Game

 At the beginning of 2020 Keith Tippett called me and asked me to join his band as a replacement for Paul Dunmall.
 My debut gig with the band was due to take place on the day he died.
-Even though I never had the opportunity to play with him in a professional context, just being asked will always remain one of my proudest musical accomplishments.
+I was very proud to take part in the memorial concert in St Georges, Bristol in September 2021.

 I have played with Bobby Shew, Pee Wee Ellis, Fred Wesley, Portishead, Massive Attack, Super Furry Animals, Nadine Khouri, The Goon Sax, The Invisible Pair of Hands, the National Youth Jazz Orchestra and with the great Portuguese singer Fernando Tordo at the National Theatre in Lisbon.